ironicbadger/book-perfectmediaserver/content/installation/manual_install.md

 > Due to some differences in the way in which Ubuntu server and desktop present drives to us under `/dev/disk/by-id` we recommend using the Ubuntu desktop variant.

+TODO: Info
 You may now connect your data disks.

-In order to use these disks we must now do what is known as 'mounting' them.
-This means that we are providing the OS with instructions on how to read or write data to a specific drive.
+In order to use these disks our OS needs to mount them. *Mounting* means that we are providing the OS with instructions on how to read or write data to a specific drive.
 The most common way of configuring drives for use with PMS is to create one large partition which spans the entire drive, format it to `ext4` or `xfs` and then mount it.

+The filesystem wars have raged for decades and there is no right or wrong one to pick.
+However, we recommended either `ext4` or `xfs` to keep things simple.
+XFS allegedly works slightly better with large files (like media files) but there is not much in it.
+Red Hat have a great article on choosing your filesystem [here](https://access.redhat.com/articles/3129891).

 ### Identifying drives